Juerd/tootpick/README.md

-Self-hosting comes with a privacy trade-off: a self-hosted (modified) copy of Tootpick could be used to collect the Mastodon instances used by the visitor, but on the other hand hides their IP address from the server that hosts the service on tootpick.org.
+Self-hosting comes with a privacy trade-off: a self-hosted (modified) copy of Tootpick could be used to collect the Mastodon instances used by the visitor, but on the other hand hides visitor IP addresses from the server that hosts the service on tootpick.org.

 ## Button image